High level SEO strategy is important. So are the details.

 In this chapter, you’ll learn eight best practices for incorporating a solid, optimized title tag plan into your SEO strategy.

 What Is A Title Tag?

 The title tag is an HTML tag that exists in the head section of each webpage.
-It provides an initial cue or context as to what the topical subject matter is of the respective page it is on.
+It provides an initial cue or context as to the topical subject matter of the page it is on.

-The title tag is featured prominently in the search engine results pages (typically it is used as the clickable link) as well as in the browser window.
+The title tag features prominently on search engine results pages (SERPs) as it is typically used as the clickable link and also appears in the browser window.

-At the same time, the title tag by itself has little impact on organic rankings.
-No one item alone is magical or powerful – especially if your content is low-quality or you’ve neglected technical SEO.
+On its own, the title tag has little impact on organic rankings.
+No single ranking factor is magical or powerful – especially if your content is low-quality or you’ve neglected technical SEO.

 Here are eight important aspects to consider when optimizing your title tags for search.

 Before you can write an optimized title tag, you need to know where the page fits into the overall hierarchy of the website.

 A home page title tag is going to be much different than a blog post or product page.

 For websites with a lot of pages, it can be challenging to come up with tags that are different from page to page.
 That’s why mapping out your site and knowing where each page fits given the context of your subject matter is important.